liubai01/SVM-with-hand-designed-feature/README.md

 # SVM-with-hand-designed-feature
 ![introduction](https://github.com/liubai01/SVM-with-hand-designed-feature/blob/master/img/f1.bmp)

-A interactive case study/tutorial of SVM with hand-designed feature in Chinese.
+An interactive case study/tutorial of [SVM](https://en.wikipedia.org/wiki/Support_vector_machine)(support vector machine) with hand-designed feature in Chinese.
 It is also released on my [blog(Chinese)](https://blog.csdn.net/liubai01/article/details/82119462).
 THe english version is on schedule and will be released soon.
 This tutorial will help you get into the process of feature design in a classical machine learning process.

 ### Prerequisite